Spacetown/logging_pipeline/README.md

 ## Compatibility

-`logging_pipeline` uses a live-patching system to target the `logging` library and add a handler.
+`logging-pipeline` uses a live-patching system to target the `logging` library and add a handler.

 ## PyInstaller